mindwind/my-draft/note/study_hdfs.md

 Replication Pipelining

+## File Read and write
+HDFS implements a single-writer, multiple-reader model. he HDFS client that opens a file for writing is granted a lease for the file; no other client can write to the file.
+The writing client periodically renews the lease by sending a heartbeat to the NameNode.
+When the file is closed, the lease is revoked.
+The lease duration is bound by a soft limit and a hard limit.
+Until the soft limit expires, the writer is certain of exclusive access to the file.

+文件写完关闭前，不提供对其他 client 的读可见性
+After data are written to an HDFS file, HDFS does not provide any guarantee that data are visible to a new reader until the file is closed.

 ## Space Reclamation
 File Deletes
 HDFS first renames it to a file in the /trash directory.
 A file remains in /trash for a configurable amount of time.
 After the expiry of its life in /trash, the NameNode deletes the file from the HDFS namespace.